NimbusInformatics/bdcat-ingest-prototype/README.md

 ## Output manifest file format

-The output manifest file is a TSV file with the following fields:
+The output manifest file is a TSV file with the following fields.
+See [sample.output.s3.manifest.tsv](sample.output.s3.manifest.tsv) for examples:

 * study\_registration
 * study\_id